-COVID-19 tracker: Tokyo reports record tally of new coronavirus cases
+COVID-19 tracker: Nationwide daily tally tops 20,000 for the first time

+Newly reported COVID-19 cases in Japan exceeded 20,000 for the first time on Friday as Tokyo logged a record 5,773 infections.

-Tokyo reported 5,773 new coronavirus cases — a new record high — on Friday, up from 4,515 a week before, with the number of severely ill COVID-19 patients also hitting a record high of 227.
+The number of severely ill COVID-19 patients in the capital also hit a record high of 227.

 The seven-day average of new infections in the capital came to 4155.7, up from 3820.4 a week before, according to the metropolitan government.
 Tokyo also reported seven deaths linked to the virus.